 - AM Best rating: Unknown

-- Certified B Corp means that the company has high social and environmental standards
+- Certified B Corp company with high social and environmental standards

-- Lemonade donates unclaimed money from customers’ premiums to the charity of customers’ choice with the Lemonade Giveback program
+- Unclaimed money from customers’ premiums is donated to the charity of each customer’s choice with the Lemonade Giveback program

 - Some claims are paid out instantly